rahataid/rahat-ui/README.md

 RahatUi serves as the Frontend Services for the Rahat project.
 It comprises the following components:

-- **rahat-ui**: The primary UI component utilized by Admins for managing the Rahat project.
+- **rahat-ui**: The primary UI component utilized by Admins for managing the Rahat project
 - **community-tool-ui**: The UI component designed for community Admins to oversee beneficiary management, offering a comprehensive toolset for effective management.

 ## Getting Started